grandrea/crosslinking-ms-tutorial/README.md

 In the files tab, load peak files (recal*.mgf files) and sequence file (complex.fasta) and select an output name.

-In the parameters tab, select "SDA" (the crosslinker used here), tick on "non-covalent", deselect BS3.
+In the parameters tab, select "SDA" (the crosslinker used here), tick on "non-covalent".
 Why is that? [citation](https://pubs.acs.org/doi/epdf/10.1021/acs.analchem.8b04037)

+Set search tolerance to 3ppm MS1, 5ppm MS2.

 Select number of threads, memory and set missed cleavages to 4.